-Workers cannot be required to work for more than 48 hours a week on average.
-The average weekly working time is normally calculated over 17 weeks although this can be extended by agreement with the workforce up to a maximum of 52 weeks; for example, weekly hours are averaged over 52 weeks for offshore workers.
+Other than in relation to the exceptions laid out above, workers cannot be required to work for more than 48 hours a week on average.
+The average weekly working time is normally calculated over 17 weeks although this can be extended by agreement with the workforce up to a maximum of 52 weeks: for example, offshore workers have their weekly hours averaged over 52 weeks.

 Workers can agree that they are prepared to work longer than the 48-hour limit, unless they are young workers.
 This agreement is generally referred to as an 'opt-out', and it is in writing and signed by the worker.
 It can be for a specified period or an indefinite period.

 However, workers can give notice to withdraw from the opt-out agreement whenever they want, and this notice is a minimum of seven days or up to three months by agreement with their employer.
 Workers cannot be fairly dismissed or subjected to detriment for refusing to sign an opt-out or giving notice to terminate the opt-out agreement.

-Employers must take all reasonable steps to ensure that their workers are not required to work more than an average of 48 hours a week, unless the employee has signed an optout agreement.
+Employers must take all reasonable steps to ensure that their workers are not required to work more than an average of 48 hours a week, unless the employee has signed an opt-out agreement.